-- All presentations are due to us and to your client by 11:59 p.m., Sunday, September 26. - Name your PowerPoint slide deck file as "team-[team-name]-project-plan-presentation.pptx" replacing "[team-name]" with your team's name (using all lower case and replacing all blanks with dashes) in your filename as in "team-auto-owners-project-plan-presentation.pptx". - Upload your PowerPoint slide deck to the folder "Project Plan Presentation Slide Decks" in our Microsoft Teams General Channel file space by 11:59 p.m., Sunday, September 26.
-In addition, upload your slide deck to your team's private channel file space in case your slide deck is deleted by accident from the General Channel file space, and you need to prove that you did indeed upload your slide deck by the due date and time. - Email a copy of your slide deck to your client as well by 11:59 p.m., Sunday, September 26.
+- All presentations are due to us and to your client by 11:59 p.m., Wednesday, September 21. - Name your PowerPoint slide deck file as "team-[team-name]-project-plan-presentation.pptx" replacing "[team-name]" with your team's name normalized by using all lower case, deleting non-numeric and non-alphabetic characters, and replacing blanks by dashes.
+Examples include "team-kelloggs-project-plan-presentation.pptx" and "team-urban-science-project-plan-presentation.pptx". - Upload your PowerPoint slide deck to the folder "Project Plan Presentation Slide Decks" in our Microsoft Teams General Channel file space by 11:59 p.m., Wednesday, September 21.
+In addition, upload your slide deck to your team's private channel file space in case your slide deck is deleted by accident from the General Channel file space, and you need to prove that you did indeed upload your slide deck by the due date and time. - Email a copy of your slide deck to your client as well by 11:59 p.m., Wednesday, September 21.
 Do not cc us on that email.
 Include some professional text in the body of your email to practice being a professional and to avoid having your email sent to your project sponsor's junk folder.